 • create more collective action with residents and community organizations

 For nonprofits and advocacy groups resources are usually limited and community engagement can seem like an additional cost without running specific fundraising for nonprofits.
 However, most of these organizations are able to look past the cost to the long-term benefits of that engagement and how it ties to the organizational mission.
 In addition, engaging supporters and the public provides access to local knowledge, experience and skills that any one organization cannot replicate.
 We are stronger together.
 Community and organizations working together can increase the impact of their campaigns and foster greater resilience of the community as a whole.

 The complex and ever-changing nature of communities and participation means that there is no such thing as rules around engagement.
 However, it is possible to put in place principles of engagement that can be worked on over time depending on local circumstances.
 The key here is sustained engagement and learning from what that engagement throws up.
 These principles should hopefully help to guide your practice to address barriers that have help nonprofits and advocacy groups back in the past.
-The world has changed and it is important that community engagement plans change with it and leverage the technologies that can create new dynamics for communities today.
+The world has changed and it is important that community engagement plans change with it and leverage the advocacy softwares that can create new dynamics for communities today.